Nikki Usher, Ph.D.

-I'm the author of three books, News for the Rich, White, and Blue: How Place and Power Distort American Journalism (forthcoming June '21), Making News at the New York Times, and Interactive Journalism: Hackers, Data, and Code.
+I'm the author of three books, News for the Rich, White, and Blue: How Place and Power Distort American Journalism (pre-order now!), Making News at the New York Times, and Interactive Journalism: Hackers, Data, and Code.
 I also co-edit the Oxford University Press book series, "Journalism and Political Communication Unbound."
 I am an associate professor at the University of Illinois' College of Media (Institute for Communication Research Faculty, Journalism Department) with affiliate appointments in the Communication and Political Science.